celo-org/epochs/README.md

 );
 ```

-Given an epoch, all activate votes (that were not revoked during the epoch) are eligible for
+Given an epoch, [all activate votes (that were not revoked during the epoch) are eligible for
-rewards.
+rewards][4].
 The simplest way to identify eligible voters is to count active votes at the end of an
 epoch, that means at the epoch block.

 > **NOTE** This section is incomplete: